In Your Reach: Providing Services to Survivors in Rural Detention Facilities

 Time: 11:00am–12:30pm Pacific

-(Please note the time in your timezone: 12pm–1:30pm Mountain, 1pm–2:30pm Central, 2pm–3:30pm Eastern)
+(Please note the time in your time zone: 12pm–1:30pm Mountain, 1pm–2:30pm Central, 2pm–3:30pm Eastern)

-The webinar is geared toward advocates, but anyone who works with current or former detainees is encouraged to attend.
+The webinar is geared toward rape crisis advocates and other community-based service providers, but anyone who works with current or former detainees is encouraged to attend.
 This series of webinars is being supported by the Department of Justice’s Office on Violence Against Women.